alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 The solution.
 Right message, right time.
-Tried to get away from demo targetetting and geo targeting Instead they allowed them to define the clusters.
+Tried to get away from demo targeting and geo targeting Instead they allowed them to define the clusters.
 Attracting the right people.
 Ads in search engines?